dilipthelip/LearnMac/README.md

 ```
 - If you have finder open already, then close all the windows and press **control + option** and click on the touch pad .
 Press relaunch option.

+## How to display the environment variables ?

+- Open Terminal
+- Type **printenv**.This command will prints out all the environment variables.

 ## How to set up gradle in local